 Using the “avrdude” that comes bundled with Arduino IDE

-The serial port of the “Arduino as ISP”-programmer is /dev/cu.wchusbserial410
+Using /dev/cu.wchusbserial410 (the serial port of the “Arduino as ISP”-programmer)

 /Applications/Arduino.app/Contents/Java/hardware/tools/avr/bin/avrdude -C /Applications/Arduino.app/Contents/Java/hardware/tools/avr/etc/avrdude.conf -v -p m16u2 -c stk500v1 -P /dev/cu.wchusbserial410 -b 19200 -U flash:w:/Users/gaunitz/Documents/Jobb/EMS/hiduino-master/compiled_firmwares/arduino_midi.hex

-The hard part is to get the paths right.
+The hard part is to get the file paths right.
 To get some hints, go to the Arduino IDE preferences and turn on “Show verbose output during -> Upload”.
-Then upload a sketch to an Arduino, and examine the log output.
+Then upload any sketch to an Arduino, and examine the log output.